 Field Trips and Outreach

 Although we have an awesome visitor center, our park rangers are willing and eager to bring our staff, resources, and information into your classroom or meet you at one of our special park units!
 Please email us to schedule a visit.

 Needed: Skill, cunning, and creativity; Expected: Exploration of park or park website; Required: Discovering the island's history, legends, and ecosystems; Promised: Honor and recognition as an official Junior Ranger upon your success.

-To begin, pick up a copy of the Junior Ranger Activity Book at the Visitor Center.
-This book is filled with activities for all ages.
+The Junior Ranger book is filled with activities for all ages.
 Complete the activities, show your book to a park ranger, and be awarded a Junior Ranger badge!
-You may also request to have the book mailed to you.
+You may download our Junior Ranger book.

 The 2022 YCC program will run from May 26 to July 29.
 Workdays are Monday –Friday from 8:00 AM to 4:30 PM.
 The wage is $9.25 per hour.
 This opportunity is open to citizens of the United States, Palau, Federated States of Micronesia, and the Marshall Islands.
 To apply, applicants must fill out an application and if not 18 years of age, have a parent’s or guardian’s signature.
 Selected applicants will be contacted, and program participants will be selected at random with equal numbers of men and women.